How to Write Secure Code Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursA number of programming languages are available today to compile code to .NET and ASP.NET frameworks.
-The environment provides powerful means for security development, but developers should know how to apply the architecture- and coding-level programming techniques in order to implement the desired security functionality and avoid vulnerabilities or limit their exploitation.
+14 HoursToday, numerous programming languages can compile code for the .NET and ASP.NET frameworks.
+While this environment offers powerful tools for security development, developers must understand how to apply architectural and coding-level techniques to implement desired security features, prevent vulnerabilities, and limit their potential exploitation.

 Participants attending this course will

-- Learn to use various security features of the .NET development environment
+- Utilize the security features available within the .NET development environment

-- Get information about some recent vulnerabilities in .NET and ASP.NET
+- Stay informed about recent .NET and ASP.NET vulnerabilities

 Audience